About the Author

 She relishes any opportunity to get back into school and work with the children who inspire her writing.
 She is a highly experienced presenter, having delivered hundreds of talks and workshops at schools and festivals around the world.

 Jacqueline is an ambassador for Dymocks Children’s Charities and Room to Read and is passionate about improving literacy outcomes for all children.
-She lives in Sydney with her husband Ian and Balthazar also known as Bally who used to be their Visitor Cat but became a permanent fixture a little while ago.
-Jacqueline is currently working on more Alice-Miranda, Clementine Rose and Kensy and Max adventures.
+She lives in Sydney with her husband Ian and Balthazar also known as Bally Puss who used to be their Visitor Cat but became a permanent fixture a while ago.
+Jacqueline is currently working on more Alice-Miranda and Kensy and Max adventures and has some exciting new projects brewing too.
 In her spare time, Jacqueline likes to play golf in exotic locations.

 Q and A